goplus/builder/README.md

-# 💐GO+ FOR STEM EDU
+# 💐GO+ Builder

-STEM EDU is an innovative online educational platform designed specifically for children's programming.
+GO+ Builder is an innovative online educational platform designed specifically for children's programming.
 With a focus on STEM (Science, Technology, Engineering, and Mathematics) education, our platform provides an interactive and engaging learning experience that encourages creativity and problem-solving through coding.

 ## 📖Features

-GO+ FOR STEM EDU offers a wide range of features designed to support both offline and online learning environments:
+GO+ Builder offers a wide range of features designed to support both offline and online learning environments:

 ### Offline Features: